Skip to Main Content

 The Evidence-Based Practice Venn Diagram

-Image of the Evidence Based Practice Venn Diagram.
-Three circles reading Clinical Experience, Best Research Evidence, and Patient Values & Experiences all intersect in the center which reads Evidence-Based Practice.
+intersection of Clinical Experience, Best Research Evidence, and Patient Values & Experiences

 Why is EBP Important for Nursing?